 Outperforming the stock market is the dream of every investor.
-For those investors who fail to make a profit from the markets, they think there is some magic formula or ‘insider information’ that others have.
-But reality is that common sense, a well thought through plan and an understanding of the strategies you can use are the real key to beating the markets at their own game.
+For those investors who fail to make a profit from the markets.
+They think there is some magic formula or ‘insider information’ that others have.
+But the reality is that common sense.
+A well-thought-through plan and an understanding of the strategies you can use are the real keys to beating the markets at their own game.

 There’s many ways you can beat the markets.
 At times, luck might have a little to do with it, but using the “Hope & Pray” method of buy and hold and hoping for the best is certainly not the most effective method.
 To provide a thorough Investment Plan in the short scope of an article such as this is a little ambitious.
 Hence, through the following article I’m going to provide my top 10 helpful tips in building a portfolio that will beat the markets at their own game!

 The modern world of investing has become extremely small due to the internet and online trading platforms.
 But you don’t need to invest in Chinese companies to have exposure to China.
 I use the US markets to invest not only in US stocks & options, but for exposure in commodities, indices, international markets, Exchange Traded Funds and Currencies.